zendesk/sell-custom-objects-invoices-app/doc/pt2.md

 The `div` element is defined in the **index.html** file between the `<body>` tags.

-The[React Context](https://reactjs.org/docs/context.html) is used to make the `client` accessible to the component tree without having to pass it down manually at every level.
+The [React Context](https://reactjs.org/docs/context.html) is used to make the `client` accessible to the component tree without having to pass it down manually at every level.

 ```js
 <ZAFClientContextProvider value={client}>